TFong1/sf_crime/dbt/README.md

     ```

 * dm_monthly_incidents
-  * summary table containing incident count by month and category
+  * Summary table containing incident count by month and category

 ## Build the dbt Project

-The following commands are used to build the dbt project:
+Execute the following commands to build and run the dbt project:

 ```sh
 dbt seed